pensjonatus/flash-fiction/blog/confessions-of-a-monster.md

 ---
-title: 'Confessions of a Monster'
+title: Confessions of a Monster
 date: '2015-01-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The viewers held their breath as the face of the criminal came into focus again.